gapou/katacoda-scenarios/MySQL/step1.md

 When the user clicks Continue, a script is run against the environment.

 For the user to be allowed to proceed, the script should output the text "done".
-For example, the following verify script checks to make sure the user has run `git init`{{execute}} before they can proceed.
+For example, the following verify script checks to make sure the user has run

+ `docker run -d --name mysql -e MYSQL_ROOT_PASSWORD=root mysql:latest`{{execute}} before they can proceed.

+ `docker exec -it mysql bash`{{execute}} before they can proceed.

+ `mysql -u root -p`{{execute}} before they can proceed.

 <pre>
 [ -d /home/scrapbook/tutorial/.git ] && echo "done"